kernelzeroday/pbn/README.md

 # NOTES:

 When I wrote this i was pretty intoxicated, and did not document anything.
 Good luck on that.
 Also, c-toxcore was not documented at all and I just read the implementation to write this.
 Shit is probably wrong in many places, or changed since I last wrote it.
 I just built it against toktok/c-toxcore and it worked, but idk if conferences ever got implemented which was something I was looking at, and idk where i left group messages.
 Needs work, gl, hf.

+IDK the status of pytox, which was used when writing owner.py.
+I am including it as a reference for myself or others looking to build a new botnet controller interface.